 Affordable options.
 Some system providers offer an affordable option for under $30 per month, while still delivering important assistance day and night.

 Works without power.
 Medical alert equipment provides reliable assistance by running on long-lasting batteries, even during a blackout or storm.

 Peace-of-mind.
 A medical alert system can help you feel better knowing you are safe to be alone because you have access to emergency assistance 24 hours a day, seven days a week, if you need it.

 Primary functions of a medical alert system

-There are several medical alert brands and models available.
-Medical alert systems offer many options based on your needs and price point.
+There are several medical alert brands and models available, with many options based on your needs and price point.
 Some of the basic options to look for when deciding on a monitoring system include: